baloise/design-system/.changeset/cuddly-beans-poke.md

 '@baloise/design-system-components': minor
 ---

-add border property to bal-carousel
+add `border` property to bal-carousel to show a light border at the bottom.